-Minimum age: Most sites that sell stock photos require sellers to be at least 18, which means your child will need to sell under your name.
+Minimum age: Most stock photo sites require sellers to be at least 18, which means your child will need to sell under your name.

-Expected earnings: The average payment for a stock photo is $0.25 to $0.45 per photo.
+Expected earnings: The average payment for a stock photo is between 25 and 45 cents.

 And even if they never make a cent (or don’t want to pursue photography professionally) it’s a fun, creative hobby.